 Supporting The Shelter Trust

-Following the success of raising £15,000 during 2019, Le Gallais Estates has again pledged to donate £150 to the local Shelter Trust for each successful sale or letting it concludes during 2020, in our continued bid to help the homeless in Jersey.
+Following the success of raising circa £15,000 since 2018, Le Gallais Estates has again this year pledged to donate £150 to the local Shelter Trust for each successful sale or letting we complete in our continued bid to help the homeless in Jersey.

 In announcing the Shelter Trust as their designated charity, Robin Sappé, Le Gallais' Director, hopes to help the Trust in its mission to provide a place to stay for people who, for one reason or another, have found themselves homeless.
 In explaining how the donations would work, Robin said:

-"For each property that Le Gallais receive instructions on during 2020, we pledge to donate £150.00 to the Shelter Trust when it has been either successfully let or sold by Le Gallais."
+"For each property that Le Gallais receive your instructions to sell or let, we pledge to donate £150.00 per property to the Shelter Trust when it has been either successfully let or sold by Le Gallais."

 Homelessness is on the rise in Jersey, especially amongst young people under the age of 25.
 The Shelter Trust currently provide food, accommodation, support and help for close to 100 islanders each night.
 The cost involved continues to grow, and this is where Le Gallais hope the donations will make a difference:

 "The cost of running the four Shelter premises operated for the homeless in Jersey is huge, and ever increasing.
 We hope that by making a donation on your behalf once we sell or let your property, we can support the Trust in its good work to make a home for others unable to buy or rent their own".

 The Shelter Trust was established over 25 years ago and is now the leading provider of accommodation and support services for the homeless community in Jersey.

 The Trust provides accommodation, food, support and encouragement for around 100 people per night at four sites in and around the town area.